-- The unit is compact, light weight, and easy to install. - You can power loads directly from the dual GFCI receptacles on the front panel, or you can hardwire the unit into an existing AC electrical system using the built-in terminal blocks. - Easy-to-read indicators on the front panel let you monitor system performance at a glance. - The remote On/Off switch lets you control the inverter from a convenient location-up to 20 feet (6 m) away-while the inverter itself is mounted out of sight and close to the batteries.
+- The unit is compact, light weight, and easy to install. - You can power loads directly from the receptacle on the front panel, or you can hardwire the unit into an existing AC electrical system using the leads in the inverter's wiring compartment. - Easy-to-read indicators on the front panel let you monitor system performance at a glance. - The remote On/Off switch lets you control the inverter from a convenient location-up to 20 feet (6 m) away-while the inverter itself is mounted out of sight and close to the batteries.